kzoll/ztlogger/README.txt

 ----------------------------------------------------------------------

 What has Changed:
+0.1.13 (2013/12/23) - Added ability to prune ztlogger logs older than 30 days.
+					  Updated GeoLiteCity database to latest edition available from maxmind.

 0.1.12 (2013/11/05) - Updated to GeoIP PHP API v1.14

 0.1.11 (2103/09/24) - Changed geoip.inc line #31 from define("GEOIP_COUNTRY_EDITION", 106); to define("GEOIP_COUNTRY_EDITION", 1);